-As was discussed previously, the best-suited customers for a direct pay for performance program are large commercial customers with above average tools and resources - "high performers" (Target Market A).
+As was discussed in Error!
+Reference source not found., the best-suited customers for a direct pay for performance program are large commercial customers with above average tools and resources - "high performers" (Target Market A).
 While it was not originally part of the scope of this study to look at the overlap of the target market with use of district energy, it became apparent that it is a common circumstance among this customer segment.
 High-performing customers tend to be in dense urban areas, business parks, or institutional campuses.
 For these customers, they receive some combination of their space heating and cooling and domestic hot water from district energy utilities, and in some cases snowmelt and process water services.